modprods/grapho-user-guide/README.md

 ![Neo4j](img/projects/grapho-docs-case-studies-neo4j.jpg)

-Neo4j field engineers and marketing managers use Grapho XR to  trade show visitor
+Neo4j field engineers and marketing managers use Grapho XR to help visitors to their trade show stand get a handle (literally!) on graph databases.

 ### A Clever Label